Toby Freedman

-Toby Freedman MD (July 2, 1924 – April 15, 2011) was an American physician, who worked with the American Manned Space Flight Program for North American Aviation, as their Corporate Medical Director, later served as a team physician for the Los Angeles Rams and Los Angeles Lakers; and finally physician for Korean Airlines, before returning and retiring from North American Rockwell in 1988.
+Toby Freedman MD (July 2, 1924 – April 15, 2011) was an American physician.
+He worked with the American Manned Space Flight Program for North American Aviation as their corporate medical director, later served as a team physician for the Los Angeles Rams and Los Angeles Lakers, and was physician for Korean Airlines, before returning and retiring from North American Rockwell in 1988.

 Early life

 Freedman was born in New York City on July 2, 1924.
 His father, David Freedman, was a comedy writer for Eddie Cantor.
 Cantor moved to Beverly Hills.
-In 1936, after David died, Beatrice Freedman, Toby's mother, moved Toby and his three siblings: Ben, Noel, and Laurie to Beverly Hills.
-Toby graduated from Beverly Hills High School at age 16 in 1940, and was an All-Conference football guard.
+In 1936, after David died, Beatrice Freedman, Toby's mother, moved Toby and his three siblings, Ben, Noel, and Laurie, to Beverly Hills.

+Freedman graduated from Beverly Hills High School at age 16 in 1940, and was an All-Conference football guard.
 He met football player Tom Fears in high school, and they became lifelong friends.

-He received a football scholarship to the University of California, Berkeley.
-After three years, he transferred to Stanford University, receiving a B.A. in biology in 1945, and an M.D. degree from Stanford Medical School in 1948 along with close friend Dr. Bob Kerlan.
+Freedman received a football scholarship to the University of California, Berkeley.
+After three years, he transferred to Stanford University, receiving a B.A. in biology in 1945, and an M.D. degree from Stanford Medical School in 1948 along with longtime close friend Robert Kerlan.
 He completed his residency in 1951 in Internal Medicine at the USC Medical Center with Bob Kerlan, under the supervision of Dr. Max Gaspar.
-Freedman then entered the U.S. Air Force for 5 years.
+Freedman then entered the U.S. Air Force for five years.

 Space medicine

-In 1956, Freedman joined North American Aviation, later North American Rockwell, as Corporate Medical Director, reporting to Chairman Dutch Kindelberger and President Lee Atwood.
+In 1956, Freedman joined North American Aviation, later North American Rockwell, as corporate medical director, reporting to Chairman Dutch Kindelberger and President Lee Atwood.
 In 1961, when North American Aviation was awarded contracts for the Apollo spacecraft and S-II second stage of the Saturn V rocket, Freedman was given the added responsibility of Director of Life Sciences in Downey, California.
-As Head of Aviation/Space Medicine and Medical Research at North American Aviation, Freedman worked closely with Harrison Storms, Division President, and his staff in producing the Apollo Spacecraft.
-He was a close friend of Scott Crossfield, test pilot, and once saved his life after a flight test.
+As Head of Aviation/Space Medicine and Medical Research at North American Aviation, Freedman worked closely with Division President Harrison Storms and his staff in producing the Apollo spacecraft.

+He was a close friend of test pilot Scott Crossfield, and once saved his life after a flight test.
 He was frequently quoted in the press on medical aspects of space travel.
-He was c close friend of Corporate Vice President of Marking, Tom Dixon.
-They were avid Tennis players.
-He was known for promoting the idea that people could be modified to make them better adapted to Space Travel.
+He was a close friend of Corporate Vice President of Marketing, Tom Dixon.
+They were avid tennis players.

+Freedman was known for promoting the idea that people could be modified to make them better adapted to space travel.